19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (3) Subject to this section and any regulations made under section 20, every self-employed man who is the natural father of a child and who satisfies the requirements of section 12F(1) shall, if —

-(a) at any time during the period of 12 months commencing from and after the date of the birth of the child, he ceases to be actively engaged in his trade, business, profession or vocation during one or more than one period that is in aggregate no shorter than as reckoned in accordance with Part III of the Schedule or 6 days, whichever is the lower; and
+(a) at any time during the period of 12 months commencing from and after the date of the birth of the child, he ceases to be actively engaged in his trade, business, profession or vocation during one or more than one period, all of which in aggregate are equal in duration to his weekly index or 6 days (whichever is the lower); and

+[Act 33 of 2016 wef 01/01/2017]

 (b) he loses any income by reason of his so ceasing to be actively engaged in such trade, business, profession or vocation,